 |

-| What Paraglider (Wing) is right for me" ?
+What Paraglider (Wing) is right for me ?
 (The most IMPORTANT & asked Question !) |

-Our Flight Weight Calculator will assist you with this task. |
+Our Total Flight Weight Calculator will automaticly calculate this for you. |

 |

-| What is Powered Paragliding ? |
+What is Powered Paragliding ? |

-This is basically the same as Paragliding but with an Engine or Motor (electric) attached into a Cage with the cage mounted on your back similar to a carrying a rucksack, read this article to explain in far more detail. |
+This is basically the same as Paragliding, But with an Engine or Motor (electric) fitted into a Cage mounted on your back, similar to a carrying a rucksack, the main difference is with Powered Paragliding you can Launch from flat ground, unlike pure paragliding where you either need a Hill or a tow line to get into the air !
+This article explains the topic in far more detail. |

 |